Choosing the LAR Major

 A Liberal Arts degree opens the door to new worlds and a mixture of academic endeavors, methods, and ways of thinking.
 All sorts of employment opportunities follow, and you may enjoy the freedom offered by the broad range of career opportunities.
 But how do you decide whether this is the degree for you?
 Consider the following:

 - Granted, this is an important decision, but don’t panic.
 If, after a period of time, you find that any major you choose is not quite right for you, it’s not the end of the world!
 Although you want to keep in mind that a new major may require additional time in college, majors are easily changed.

-- The LAR major is flexible; many of the classes will fill B.A. and GenEd requirements should you decide to move out of LAR down the road.
+- The LAR major is flexible; many of the classes will fill B.A. and Universty Studies/GenEd requirements should you decide to move out of LAR down the road.

-- You will be studying in two academic disciplines – one in the Social Sciences and one in the Humanities - which will give you a greater range in understanding.
+- You will choose two concentrations withing the thirteen academic disciplines offered - which will give you a greater range in understanding.

-- The two concentration areas can be matched to create a broader perspective for your studies and enhance your career plans.
+- The two concentrations can be matched to create a broader perspective for your studies and enhance your career plans.
 For example, concentrating in Political Science and English (writing option) would be a step towards a career in politics, journalism, speechwriting, and so on.

 - If you have no specific career plans, matching your concentrations will still make sense in regards to your personal interests.

 - If you have specific career plans, we will help you envision a path by which the LAR degree can help you progress in that direction.
 Law, business, social work, journalism....the possibilities are endless!

 Above all else, choosing a major should be a thoughtful process.